firezone/firezone/README.md

 # Firezone VPN
 FireZone is a simple WireGuard™-based VPN server and firewall for Linux designed to be secure, easy to manage, and quick to set up.
+## Why Firezone?
+Firezone is designed to be:
+- Quick to set up
+- Easy to manage
+- Secure and reliable

 ![Architecture](./apps/fz_http/assets/static/images/firezone-usage.gif)